Seravo/docs/_posts/2015-10-15-data-locations.md

 ## Project Structure

-Seravo uses custom directory layout which is derived from [Bedrock](https://github.com/roots/bedrock).
-Bedrock is WordPress layout which uses composer for package management.
-It's not advised to modify WP core files so usually your application is only what's included in **wp-content** -directory.
-When we use version control is much better if we have separated it to a folder which is outside of core installation.
-This template also includes tests, composer.json, custom nginx rules and files for local development (Vagrantfile).
+Seravo uses a custom directory layout which is derived from [Bedrock](https://github.com/roots/bedrock).
+Bedrock is a WordPress layout which uses Composer for package management.
+It is not advisable to modify any WP core files, so usually your application consists only of what's included in the **wp-content** -directory.
+When we use version control, it is much better if we have separated your content to a folder which is separated from the core installation.
+Our custom template also includes tests, composer.json, custom Nginx rules and files for local development (Vagrantfile).
 Let's take a closer look at the Project directory:

 ```
 /data/wordpress